 If your goal is to hang on to the home—even if it means taking on a new mortgage—you must secure the best terms possible.
 You should always compare a few different lenders to ensure that you walk away with the best deal.

-Once the refinance is complete, it’s time to pay out your co-heirs.
+Once the refinance on the inherited property is complete, you’ll pay out co-heirs.

 You’re responsible for distributing the cash from the cash-out refinance to the others.
 Then, the hard work is done and you have your inherited property to enjoy.